 Now Available Halo-IR™ Salt BOOTH: Enjoy Halotherapy in your own private space.
-Clients have a choice between non heat or heating the booth with infrared heat: 30 minute total session with 20 minutes of Halotherapy, which is equivalent to a 45 minute SALT ROOM session.
+Clients have a choice between non-heat or heating the booth with infrared heat.
+Sessions last 30 minutes total, with 20 minutes of Halotherapy, which is equivalent to a 45 minute SALT ROOM session.
 The Salt Booth is for ONE person or a parent and up to two children under the age of 18.
-Perfect for those that want their own space, for those looking to offer their child a session.
+Perfect for those that want their own space or for those looking to offer their child a session.
 Bluetooth speakers available.

 + How does Salt Therapy work?

 Dry pure grade salt is heated and then it is ground and crushed into very tiny micro-particles in a machine called a halogenerator.
 These dry aerosol micro-particles of salt are then dispersed into the salt room during a session.
 As the person relaxes in the salt room the micro-particles are inhaled as well as land on the skin.
 The particles penetrate deep into the lungs, bronchi, bronchioles, and alveoli as well as into the deeper layers of the skin.

 Salt therapy has three main characteristics: Dry salt is super absorbent, anti-inflammatory, and anti-bacterial.
 Because the microscopic salt particles get deep into the respiratory system as well as into the skin, the dry salt absorbs all the excess mucous, allergens and foreign elements in the respiratory system, opens constricted airways and kills the spreading of bacteria and viruses.